(9 days/8 nights) Tour code: SH3

 The Flybus shuttle brings you from Keflavík International airport to the Fosshotel where you spend the first night.
 Depending on your arrival time, we can provide you with ideas on how to explore Iceland’s capital on your own.
 Even with a few hours in the afternoon or evening, a short stroll along the bay or through the small streets is enough to reveal the charm of this delightful city.

-Today starts with an opportunity to climb a magnificent volcanic crater within an old lava field.
-You then travel through the fertile farmlands and fjord landscapes of northwest Iceland, to visit the charming town of Akureyri, Iceland’s second largest city.
-After a stop at Goðafoss (“the waterfall of the Gods”), you reach the coastal town of Húsavík where you will stay for the next two nights.
+Today you travel through the fertile farmlands and fjord landscapes of northwest Iceland, to visit the charming town of Akureyri, Iceland’s second largest city.
+After lunch, take a trip whale watching (humpback and minke are most common species) and sea angling (try for halibut, pollock, cod or catfish) and have some time in Akureyri before travelling on to the coastal town of Húsavík where you will stay for the next two nights.

 DAY 5 (Wed): FROM NORTH TO EAST (330 km)